6 Ways Sleep Changes As You Age

-What to Do: Continue to take naps, but adjust the timing of them if you’re having trouble falling asleep at night.
+What to do: Continue to take naps, but adjust the timing of them if you’re having trouble falling asleep at night.
 While many experts say the ideal time to nap is between two o’clock and four o’clock in the afternoon, the time you naturally feel sleepy in the evenings should dictate your optimal time for a snooze.
 For example, if you tend to stay up past midnight, nap in the late afternoon; if you crawl into bed earlier in the evening, take your siesta in the middle of the day.

 We're More Likely to be Dealing with Health Issues That Interfere with Sleep

-Certain medical challenges, such as heart disease, stroke, chronic pain, inflammatory conditions, menopause and nocturia (having to wake to urinate during the night), can affect your ability to get a good night’s sleep.
-What’s more, prescription drugs you might be taking to treat the symptoms of these health issues—or others—can also impact the quality of your sleep.
-Heart medications and anti-depressants are two common culprits.
+Certain medical challenges, such as heart disease, stroke, chronic pain, inflammatory conditions, menopause, and nocturia (having to wake to urinate during the night), can affect your ability to get a good night’s sleep.
+What’s more, prescription drugs you might be taking to treat the symptoms of these health issues — or others — can also impact the quality of your sleep.
+Heart medications and antidepressants are two common culprits.

-What to Do: Dealing with underlying medical disorders that are keeping you up can dramatically improve your sleep.
+What to do: Dealing with underlying medical disorders that are keeping you up can dramatically improve your sleep.
 Talk to your doctor about how to treat the symptoms of health issues you face, and discuss medication side effects before leaving the doctor’s office.
 If a medication is negatively affecting your sleep, ask your doctor about trying a different drug or alternative treatments.

 We're More Likely to Have a Sleep Disorder

-Not only is insomnia more prevalent in older adults, but sleep disorders such as sleep apnea, restless leg syndrome and periodic limb movement disorder are also more likely to occur with age.
+Not only is insomnia more prevalent in older adults, but sleep disorders such as sleep apnea, restless leg syndrome, and periodic limb movement disorder are also more likely to occur with age.

-What to Do: If you’re dealing with the symptoms of one or more of these sleep disorders (a loved one who watches you sleep might spot the signs), it’s important to see a sleep specialist who can diagnose and help you treat the problem.
+What to do: If you’re dealing with the symptoms of one or more of these sleep disorders (a loved one who watches you sleep might spot the signs), it’s important to see a sleep specialist who can diagnose and help you treat the problem.
 Not only will this help you get a better night’s rest, but it can also positively impact your overall health.
-If sleep apnea goes untreated, for example, you’re at increased risk of high blood pressure, heart attack and stroke.
+If sleep apnea goes untreated, for example, you’re at increased risk of high blood pressure, heart attack, and stroke.